msantos/procket/README.md

         Create a structure containing pointers to memory that can be passed as the third argument to ioctl/3.

-        The size of the allocated memory can be indicated either using an integer or by passing in a binary of the appropriate size.
+        The size of the allocated memory can be indicated by either using an integer or passing in a binary of the appropriate size.
         If an integer is used, the contents are zero'ed.
-If a binary is used, the contents of the memory are copied from the binary.
+If a binary is used, the memory is initialized to the contents of the binary.

         Resource is a list of NIF resources (one for each piece of allocated memory) requested in the struct.
 The memory will